 home / VAT on drop-shipping.
 E-commerce VAT and distance sales EU VAT obligations

-This article describes the VAT treatment and VAT obligations of companies selling goods through the internet to private individuals across the EU.
+This article describes the VAT treatment and VAT obligations of e-commerce companies selling goods to private individuals across the EU.
 By private individuals we mean customers that are not registered for VAT.

 When goods are sold in the internet and shipped over to the customer in another EU country, the seller has the option to charge the VAT rate of the sending country or the VAT rate of the recipient country.
 This option is only available when the total amount of sales in the customer´s country is below the distance sales threshold.
 When the annual value of sales exceeds this threshold, the seller is obliged to get a VAT number in the country of the customer and charge VAT at the customer´s country VAT rate.

 Once VAT registered in the country of the customer, the distance sales business must meet a number of obligations in each country of registration.
 All VAT registered businesses should file VAT returns.
 The frequency of filing, due dates and data requirements for these returns are different in each country.
-Intrastat returns may also be required when the Intrastat threshold is exceeded, although there is no consistency among Member States about the requirement to file Intrastat returns for distance sales businesses.
+Intrastat returns may also be required when the Intrastat threshold is exceeded (consult here our updated table on Intrastat thresholds), although there is no consistency among Member States about the requirement to file Intrastat returns for distance sales businesses.
 Similarly, a compliant invoice according to the invoice rules in the country of the customer is only required in a few countries.

-Marosa has extensive experience managing VAT obligations of e-commerce businesses around Europe.
-We can assist your company with VAT registrations ; VAT returns or reviewing the current VAT compliance to ensure that all requirements are met.
+Marosa has extensive experience managing the treatment of E-commerce VAT obligations of businesses around Europe.
+We can assist your company with VAT registrations, VAT returns or reviewing the current VAT compliance to ensure that all requirements are met.